 Visitors to the V&A are also encouraged to participate in its green conscious ethics.
 Recycling bins have been located throughout the property and in order to encourage visitors to be “car-free”; bicycle lanes have been introduced.
 The V&A Waterfront Operations Team have also reduced vehicle patrols by increasing bicycle patrols instead.

-The Waterfront is committed to applying best practice in Environmental Management and has set the following objectives, which you can read up on here.
+The Waterfront is committed to applying best practices in Environmental Management and has set the following objectives, which you can read up on here.

 - Installing water meters in all tenant premises;